-11. Hillsboro In addition to the Hillsboro Outlets, check out the Historic Hill County Jail Museum, where Elvis once spent the night while stationed in Texas!
+11. Hillsboro In addition to the few stores still open at the Hillsboro Outlets, check out the Historic Hill County Jail Museum, where Elvis once spent the night while stationed in Texas!
 On the Courthouse Square, check out A Tisket A Tasket Soda Fountain for great sandwiches, burgers and ice cream!

 12. West One simply does not drive through West.
 It’s almost mandatory to pull off at the Czech Stop for kolaches!
 On the South Bound side of the highway, Slovacek’s offers up tasty sausage and kolaches and has a nice dog park for pup breaks, too.

 13. Waco There is so much to do in Waco, and most of it is close to the interstate!
 If you’re going early enough, a stop at the Magnolia Table of Fixer Upper fame is always fun and tasty!
 A few other favorite restaurants are Health Camp right next door or Buzzard Billy’s on the river!
 To stretch your legs, take a hike up Jacob’s Ladder, visit the Cameron Park Zoo or Mayborn Museum, or take a walk around the artisan craftsman shops at Heritage Homestead.
 A visit to Waco isn’t complete without a shopping trip to the Magnolia Silos!

 14. Temple The 2nd Buc-ees on I-35 is in Temple, and stretch your legs at the Czech Heritage Museum.